Skip to main content

 There are 170 mantrAs with a "namaH" attached to it, so the name namakam. "namaH" simplies indicates the process of paying respect or a respectful greeting. "na" "ma" literally indicates the loss of ego, where the devotee is saying "not mine" or "not about me", which implies "it is is all you my Lord". "nama" occurs 183 times in the namakam.
 It is split into 11 anuvAkAs.

 2. anuvAka 2: manu, vritti and indriya: these 13 mantrAs have namah at the start and at the end.
 It is in praise of Lord Rudra's auspicious qualities.
+Rudra is prayed to as one who pervades the earth, the green foliage and medicinal herbs.
+He is asked to loosen the bonds of samsara (illusion).
+This Anuvaka is chanted for the destruction of enemies, possession of wealth, getting kingdom (sustenance and prosperity) and possession of intelligence.

 4. anuvAka 4: mahAn, umA, vyOma: in 17 mantrAs, the devotees describe the intriguing nature of Rudra, one who is the creation and also the source of creation, where He is the cause and also the effect.
 He is the bow and the arrows.
 He is the one outside and the one within.
+Rudra is described as the creator and worker of all kinds.
+He is the cause of both the significant and minor.
+This Anuvaka is chanted for the cure of tuberculosis, diabetics and leprosy.

 5. anuvAka 5 - 9 address the other aspects of Rudra (Shiva to dhrtavrata): there are 15, 15, 16, 16, and 19 mantrAs respectively from the 5th to the 9th anuvAkAs: these anuvAkAs have couplets (or paired words connected by "cha" to indicate "and" or "also") where they refer to "this" and "that" also using a "cha" to connect the couples.